Wrestling Pro: Early career

-Baxter was raised in Malone, Florida, a veteran of the U.S. Navy (where he had also been a boxer) and was working as a deputy sheriff in Houston County, Alabama when he began his professional wrestling career in Oklahoma under the ring name Tarzan Baxter.
+Baxter, raised in Malone, Florida, was a veteran of the U.S. Navy (where he had also been a boxer) and was working as a deputy sheriff in Houston County, Alabama, when he began his professional wrestling career in Oklahoma under the ring name Tarzan Baxter.
 Under this name, he wrestled for various NWA territories in the American South, including Oklahoma, Gulf Coast, and Tennessee.
+Sometimes wrestling friends, like Man Lassiter, aka Night Hawk.
 He also pulled double duty as a member of the tag team The Masked Gauchos with Juan Sebastian for Georgia Championship Wrestling and Jim Crockett Promotions.
 Baxter found early success in Oklahoma, where he feuded with Danny Hodge for U.S. Junior Heavyweight Championship.
 He became a mainstay for the Mid-South Wrestling Association/Tri-State capturing the NWA North American Heavyweight Championship in 1969.
 That same year, he won the NWA United States Tag-Team Championship with Karl Karlson.